 At the Rio 2016 Paralympic Games, Turbide earned his first Paralympic medal, a bronze in the 100-m backstroke.
 He also finished eighth in the 50-m freestyle.
 Both results were earned in Canadian record time.

-The visually impaired Turbide, travelled to his second career Parapan American Games and IPC World Championships in 2015.
-He produced a breakout performance at the Toronto Parapan American Games with six medals and an Americas record.
+The visually impaired Turbide, who swims in the S13 category, travelled to his second career Parapan American Games and IPC World Championships in 2015.
+He produced a breakout performance at the Toronto Parapan Am Games with six medals and an Americas record.
 He won gold in the 100-m backstroke (setting new Canadian and Americas records), 200-m IM and 100-m butterfly.
 He also took silver in the 50-m, 100-m and 400-m freestyle.

 In Glasgow, Scotland at the 2015 IPC world championships, Turbide swam six events, with the highlight a fifth place in the 100-m backstroke.

 2016, 2020 Paralympic Games… 2011, 2015 Parapan Am Games … 2013, 2015, 2019 IPC World Championships … Turbide was named Swimming Canada’s Male Para swimmer of the Year for 2016, 2018, 2019, 2021, 2022...
 As of January 2024, he holds Canadian records in the 50 and 100 freestyle, 50 and 100 backstroke and 200 individual medley in the men's S13 category.

 His father Danny is a professional golfer and his mother Danielle Fréchette is a pharmacist, a career he would like to pursue later in life…Credits coach Claude Lamy at CSQ in Cap-Rouge for giving him the passion for swimming.